Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 I dislike that the monthly price has gone up over the years, but it’s not so expensive that I’m ready to cancel my subscription yet.
 But if it keeps going up, I’ll drop it because that’s the most expensive streaming service that I use.

-There are really good Netflix exclusive show and movies that are only on the website, but many companies are trying to compete with them by starting their own streaming websites and that takes a toll on people’s wallets, beause there’s a limited amount of money for people to spend on various streaming sites.
-Netflix is still popular because of their selection, even though it has dwindled when it comes to licensed content; they’re putting out interesting exclusives that audiences enjoy.
+There are really good Netflix exclusive show and movies that are only on the website, but many companies are trying to compete with them by starting their own streaming websites and that takes a toll on people’s wallets because there’s a limited amount of money for people to spend on various streaming sites.
+Netflix is still popular because of its selection, even though it has dwindled when it comes to licensed content; they’re putting out interesting exclusives that audiences enjoy.

 Is it worth paying $10.99 + tax every month?
 For me?
 Yes, I watch a lot of anime and TV shows to do reviews for them, video or written.
 I save a ton of money because I don’t have to buy the blu-rays or DVDs for the show I’m interested in reviewing.
 If you like a lot of TV shows and you don’t want to watch commercials, then Netflix streaming is for you.
 If you do the trial and don’t like the shows offered you can cancel the trial.
 I kept mine because I know I’ll get my money’s worth out of it.